 And which TaylorMade wedges, putter and ball are you using?

 I carry three wedges 51°, 56°, 61° and right now I’m in the middle of transitioning to the new MG2 wedges.
 I’ve previously used High-Toe wedges which I loved.
 I find the MG2 spin a little more, but I’m still working out whether I prefer the full face grooves (of the High-Toe) or the extra bit of spin you get with the raw faces on the MG2’s.
 I sometimes mess about with custom paint fills on wedges, but generally I’m I play pretty standard equipment, I’m not that flashy.

-I’ve been a blade putter guy for most of my life, but I’ve played the chalk coloured Spider X pretty much all year (2019).
+I’ve used blade putter for most of my life, but I’ve played the chalk coloured Spider X pretty much all year (2019).
 I’ve got four putters which I inter-change when I’ve had a few bad rounds, but I have a putter collection that runs to over 100 models, all of which I’ve collected over the years.

-90% of the time I play the TP5x, I had a stint of playing the TP5 just because I like playing yellow golf balls, and we make a yellow TP5 in Japan.
-I’m currently experimenting with the new TP Pix ball too.
+For my ball, 90% of the time I play the TP5x, I had a stint of playing the TP5 just because I like playing yellow golf balls, and we make a yellow TP5 in Japan.
+I’m currently experimenting with the new TP5 Pix ball too.

-Tell us a bit about your game, and what’s your handicap?
+Tell us a bit about your game, Tomo, and what’s your handicap?

 I’m a 0.3 handicapper, and I use Arccos to identify the strengths and weaknesses of my game.
 Arccos reckons I’m a 0.4 handicapper for driving and scratch for approaches.
 Chipping used to be my major weakness, but my putting is streaky nowadays.
 I’m always working on my driving though, I’ve had so many bouts of bad driving it’s often just around the corner.
 I can literally hit it all over the place.
 I use a laser rangefinder on the golf course so only look at my Arccos data after my round.